there were two writers of „Lost“ who decided to create a TV-series about Fairytale characters that ended up in our world.

-He’s one of my favourites and as I said I really like his attitude and humour.
+He’s one of my favourites and as I said: I really like his attitude and humour.
 It is always fun when he’s around.
 His comments cause some moments to become more enjoyable.
-Beside that I really enjoyed the episode that featured his backstory.
+Beside that did I really enjoy the episode that featured his back story.
 It was fun, interesting and kick-ass, because he is kick-ass. 😀

 But balancing stuff is kind of a theme in the series as each character has at least two sides to them.
 Their Fairytale- and their “Storybrooke”/Real World-personification.
 And some even have a third part to them: The personality before the big change.
 And I think it is obvious, for those who have seen the series, whom I’m talking about: The Evil Queen and Rumpelstiltskin. 😀

 Their development from loving daughter/father to those badass characters that are cunning, witty and “evil” is just brilliant.
 And the development is quite reasonable and well explored so far – we all know that there is even more to come and the majority of us are eagerly looking forward to that. 😀